qtumproject/qtum-extension-wallet/README.md

 # QTum Wallet

-The QTum Wallet plays the role of an RPC proxy that accepts requests from MetaMask and forwards them to the QTum network using the QTum ethers adapter.
+The QTum Wallet acts as an RPC proxy that accepts requests from DApps to MetaMask, for example, by using ethers.js or web3.js, and forwards them to the QTum network using the QTum ethers adapter.

 ## QTum Wallet FAQ